When do a few illnesses indicate a larger problem?

 At Love Canal, New York, many children became sick.
 Many pregnancies never went to term.
 More than half of the babies born had a birth defect.
 Residents started to notice that things were not normal.
 When they investigated, they found out that their homes and school were built on a toxic waste dump.
 They called attention to the problem and asked for help.

 Love Canal is a neighborhood in Niagara Falls.
 It is the site of one of the worst environmental disasters of all time.
 Love Canal gained worldwide attention in the late 1970s when the press started covering its story.
 The story is outlined below and illustrated in Figure below.

 What can we learn from the story of Love Canal?

 Pollution by Hazardous Waste

 Love Canal highlighted the problem of pollution by hazardous waste.
 Hazardous waste is any waste that is dangerous to the health of people or the environment.
 It may be dangerous because it is toxic, corrosive, flammable, or explosive.
-Hazardous waste can contaminate the land, soil and water.

 - Toxic waste is poisonous.
 Toxic waste may cause cancer or birth defects in people.
 It may also harm other living things.